learning-zone/javascript-basics/README.md

 ## Q. ***How do you loop through or enumerate javascript object?***

 You can use the `for-in` loop to loop through javascript object.
-You can also make sure that the key you get is an actual property of an object, and doesn't come from the prototype using `hasOwnProperty` method.
+You can also make sure that the key you get is an actual property of an object, and doesn\'t come from the prototype using `hasOwnProperty` method.

 ```js
 var object = {